New Results on Generalization of Jordan centralizers over matrix rings: Jordan centralizers over matrix rings

-We frequently use this proposition in the proof of Theorem \ref{theorem 1}. \begin{theorem} Let $R$ be a ring.
-Then every Jordan left centralizer $T:M_r(R)\rightarrow M_r(R)$ is a left centralizer. \end{theorem} \begin{proof} Let $T$ be a Jordan left centralizer and for all $i,j\in \{1,2\dots r\}$,
+We frequently use this proposition in the proof of Theorem \ref{lc1}. \begin{theorem} Let $R$ be a ring.
+Then every Jordan left (right) centralizer $T: M_r(R)\rightarrow M_r(R)$ is a left (right) centralizer. \end{theorem} \begin{proof} Let $T$ be a Jordan left centralizer on $M_r(R)$ and for all $i,j\in \{1,2,\dots ,r\}$,